 - The Body

-: Ebrary's Academic Complete collection is an instant digital library with more than 49,000 multidisciplinary titles.
+: This digital library contains more than 40,000 multidisciplinary academic titles.
 The majority of titles in this collection were published in 2004 or later.

 : EBSCOHost is a family of databases spanning scholarly and popular titles, many in full-text.
 There are specialized databases for business, education, and health.
 Very large and inclusive.
 Empire Online